helio/blender-asset-tracer/README.md

 definitions.
 It is those names that are accessed via `blender_asset_tracer.blendfile`.
 The mapping to the names accessible in Blender's Python interface can be found in the `rna_yyyy.c` files.

+## Code Guidelines

+This section documents some guidelines for the code in BAT.

+### Avoiding Late Imports

+All imports should be done at the top level of the file, and not inside functions.
+The goal is to ensure that, once imported, a (sub)module of BAT can be used without having to import more parts of BAT.

+This requirement helps to keep Blender add-ons separated, as an add-on can import the modules of BAT it needs, then remove them from `sys.modules` and `sys.path` so that other add-ons don't see them.
+This should reduce problems with various add-ons shipping different versions of BAT.